canonical/platform-engineering-docs/engineering-practices/charm-development/charm-deployment-to-staging.md

 ## Request the environment

-Request a staging environement on [IS Portal](https://portal.admin.canonical.com/requests/new).
+Request a staging environment on [IS Portal](https://portal.admin.canonical.com/requests/new).
-  - Use the "IS-Services: Set up a new ProdStack environment" category.
+  - Use the "IS-Services: Set up a new Prodstack environment" category.
   - Service name: provide an explicit name, you don't have to prefix it with "stg"
   - Team/owner: is-charms
   - Cloud: PS6